openservicebrokerapi/servicebroker/profile.md

 The terminology defined below are defined by the
-[Open Service Broker API specification](spec.md) and are included here for convinience.
+[Open Service Broker API specification](spec.md) and are included here for convenience.
 If there are any inconsistencies between their definitions in this document and the [Open Service Broker API specification](spec.md), then the [Open Service Broker API specification](spec.md) SHALL take precedence.